British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 3.2.** If the defendant fails to enter a plea to the charges in a certain reasonable allotted period of time by the Court, a default plea of not guilty shall be entered.

-**Rule 3.3.** Counsel for the defendant may not enter a plea of guilty or nolo contendere without the express consent of the defendant.
+**Rule 3.3.** Counsel for the defendant may not enter a plea of guilty without the express consent of the defendant.

 **Rule 3.4.** Both parties in a criminal proceeding may only file preliminary motions up to 24 hours before the scheduled trial time.